Killing of Abdel Fattah al-Sharif: Investigation and trial

 On 14 September, Ronen Bashari, the deputy director of MDA, said that the area where the shooting occurred was extremely dangerous.
 He also stated that there had been a change in MDA's regulations to allow a Palestinian attacker's body to be removed under IDF's order before the bomb squad arrives.
 Later, Yehuda Hiss testified that al-Sharif had died before being shot by Azaria.
-He also was critical of the analysis of forensic pathologist Gips.
-Hiss claimed that Gips' analysis of al-Sharif's death was contradicted by medical journals and also accused Gips of not perform all necessary autopsy procedures.
-Gips disputed Hiss' claims while the prosecution pointed out his admitted involvement in organ harvesting.
+He was also critical of forensic pathologist Gips' analysis of al-Sharif's death, arguing that Gips' analysis was contradicted by medical journals and accused Gips of not performing all necessary autopsy procedures.
+Gips disputed Hiss' accusations while the prosecution pointed out his admitted involvement in organ harvesting.
 Later in the day, Yissachar Herman, a psychiatrist, testified that Azaria's judgment was impaired due to him not having slept properly before the incident.
 The prosecution, however, showed that Azaria had slept for eight hours the night before the incident.
-Herman also claimed that Azaria had learning disabilities and had told him that he had trouble reading the material from his interrogation.
+Herman also stated that Azaria had learning disabilities and had told him that he had trouble reading the material from his interrogation.
 The prosecution, however, showed the court that Azaria had completed the IDF's medic course with a score of 93.

 Ex-deputy IDF chief Uzi Dayan testified on Azaria's behalf on 19 September, stating that terrorists should be killed even if they don't pose a danger.
 He also stated that it is up to a soldier in the field to determine whether a situation is dangerous.
 Reserve General Danny Bitton on the same day also said that the shooting was justified if Azaria thought he was in danger.
-He also claimed that the military court is not able to determine whether Azaria really felt a danger and that a full military operational investigation wasn't done before the military police started investigating.
+He also stated that the military court is not able to determine whether Azaria really felt a danger and that a full military operational investigation wasn't done before the military police started investigating.

 On 25 September, a soldier who was injured in the attack testified on Azaria's behalf, stating that there was a legitimate concern for explosives.
-The prosecution pointed out that he didn't mention any such concern during his first testimony.
-The soldier acknowledged this, but claimed that he, at the time, was "not at his best".
+The prosecution said that he didn't mention any such concern during his first testimony.
+The soldier acknowledged this, but commented that he, at the time, was "not at his best".
 He also admitted that once al-Sharif fell to the ground, he no longer viewed him as a threat.
 Eli Bin, the head of MDA, also testified on the same day that, according to instructions at the time of the incident, an attacker shouldn't be approached if there is a concern about explosives.
 He also stated that following subsequent discussions, it was decided that concern about explosives would remain until the outer clothing of the attacker had been removed.
 The prosecution, however, showed the video of MDA rescue worker Ofer Ohana kicking the knife towards al-Sharif's body.
 He also questioned the credibility and neutrality of Ben and MDA and presented evidence that some MDA employees had refused to treat Palestinians in the past because of anti-Palestinian ideology.